-Whether you are purchasing auto, homeowners or renters insurance, there are two types of coverage that you will need to consider: Replacement Value and Actual Cash Value.
-In most cases, Actual Cash Value is the standard coverage that is included in the insurance policy – and it is also the less expensive coverage.
-However, it is worth considering the value of the asset (car or personal items in your home) that you are insuring to determine which coverage is right for you.
+Whether you are purchasing homeowners, renters, or auto insurance, there are two types of coverage that you will need to consider: Replacement Value and Actual Cash Value.
+In most cases, Actual Cash Value is the standard that is included in the insurance policy – and it is also the least expensive.
+However, it is worth considering the value of the asset (car or personal items in your home) that you are insuring to determine which insurance coverage is right for you.

-In case you are wondering what is the difference, here is a basic explanation of Replacement Value and Actual Cash Value insurance.
+First, it’s important that you understand what the difference is between them.
+Here is a basic explanation of Replacement Value and Actual Cash Value insurance.

 Replacement Value insurance allows you to replace your stolen or totaled car with a similar car at the current market value – no matter the age and condition of the car you had.
 For example, if you purchased a brand new car three years ago and it had substantial mileage or wear and tear at the time you were in an accident, your insurance company would pay out enough to purchase a current model of the car you bought three years ago.